Covariance Propagation and Stabilization for Tube-Based Stochastic MPC under Parametric and Additive Uncertainties: Introduction

 \subsection{Contribution}

-The main contribution of this technical note is to derive a novel exact characterization of the error covariance dynamics when both multiplicative and additive uncertainties (of stochastic nature and with potentially unbounded support) affect a discrete-time linear system.
-This characterization is derived on the vectorization of the error covariance dynamics, obtained using a relation between the vectorization operator and the Kronecker product.
-To the best of our knowledge, this is the first time that such characterization is derived, allowing therefore to understand how the stochastic properties of the uncertain parameters affect the stability of the error covariance dynamics, via a specific matrix resulting from a transformation of the matrix containing the second-order moments related to the entries of the random state matrix.
+The main contribution of this technical note is to provide an SMPC-oriented characterization of the error covariance dynamics when both multiplicative and additive uncertainties (of stochastic nature and with potentially unbounded support) affect a discrete-time linear system.
+The characterization is obtained for the tube-oriented decomposition $x_k=z_k+e_k$ and shows explicitly that, unlike in the standard additive-noise case, the error covariance dynamics are coupled with the nominal trajectory through a term depending on $z_kz_k^T$.
+This coupling is important for SMPC, since reachable sets and constraint-tightening mechanisms cannot be obtained from an autonomous error covariance dynamics only.
 Furthermore, we derive a Linear Matrix Inequality (LMI)-based condition for covariance control design, which allows to stabilize the covariance dynamics, considering a decay rate minimization.
 In this case, the covariance dynamics involves quadratic terms of the pre-stabilizing feedback gain $K$ resulting from a Kronecker product property.
 Finally, we show that, although conservative, this condition is significantly more tractable (from a computational point of view) for higher dimensional systems than conditions reported in \cite{HOSOE2019}.
+Future works will exploit the derived dynamics to address the above-mentioned coupling in the context of reachability analysis, and will tackle covariance optimization in order to maximize the SMPC feasiblity region.